-HUD awarded the State an additional \$1,116,425 FFY 2022.
-This document serves as an amendment to the State's Federal Fiscal Year 2022 Action Plan which is an amendment to the State's Consoldiated Plan specifically for FFY 2022 award.
-The Consolidated Plan is a five-year planning document required by HUD that sets out overall Statewide goals and priorities for housing, community development, and economic development activities.
-This Action Plan amendment (herein referred to as the 2022 RHP Action Plan) includes a description of how the State will distribute the FFY 2022 RHP funds, identifies eligible projects and activities, identifies eligible applicants, and discusses primary regulations, policies and procedures.
+HUD has awarded the State an additional \$1,295,266 for FFY 2023.
+This document serves as an amendment to the State's FFY 2023 Action Plan.
+This Action Plan amendment (herein referred to as the 2023 RHP Action Plan) includes a description of how the State will distribute the FFY 2023 RHP funds, identifies eligible projects and activities, identifies eligible applicants, and discusses primary regulations, policies and procedures.
+Additionally, this document revises eligible activities which were identified in the FFY 2021 Amendment and the FFY22 Amendment.